hanabi/hanabi.github.io/Reference.md

   * Cathy blind-plays red 2.
   * Donald knows that normally, this would be a *4 Double Bluff* and that no-one should play any more cards.
 However, since the red 4 was duplicated, this must be a *Bad Touch Triple Finesse*, so Cathy blind-plays her *Finesse Position* and it is the red 3.
   * Emily knows that this cannot be a *4 Double Bluff*, or else Donald would not have blind-played anything.
 Thus, this must be a *Bad Touch Triple Finesse*, so Emily plays her left-most red 4.
 The next time that Emily discards, she will discard the known trash red 4.
+* It is also possible to *Bad Touch Triple Bluff*, *Bad Touch Triple One Third Bluff*, and so on.

 ### The Patch Finesse (Hidden Form)